-If you outsource fulfillment to a 3PL, this can streamline the flow of information, eliminating the need for you to send your orders to the 3PL each day.
-This means your store automatically sends orders to your fulfillment provider to begin the process of picking, packing, and shipping.
+If you outsource fulfilment to a 3PL, this can streamline the flow of information, eliminating the need for you to send your orders to the 3PL each day.
+This means your store automatically sends orders to your fulfilment provider to begin the process of picking, packing, and shipping.

 6. Run creative marketing campaigns

 Just because you have your own website doesn’t mean customers will automatically come flocking to you.
 Once you have a store, you will have to work to get shoppers there.
 The first step to acquiring customers is to drive traffic to your site through a mix of SEO strategies and a strong online presence on social media.
 It’s not always easy to set up the right campaigns; however, you have a lot more flexibility with the ways you can get people to find and buy from you.

 Ecommerce businesses can customise their marketing strategy tailored to fit their audiences and their specific shopping habits.